apache/openwhisk/docs/actions.md

 $ wsk action create helloSwift hello.swift
 ```

-When using the command line and a `.swift` source file, you do not need to
+When you use the command line and a `.swift` source file, you do not need to
 specify that you are creating a Swift action (as opposed to a JavaScript action);
 the tool determines that from the file extension.